cbornet/generator-jhipster-grpc/README.md

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

 WARN : Under developpement.
-See list of limitatins and TODOs
+See list of limitations and TODOs

 # Prerequisites